Hero Backdrop

 Benefits

-How will any benefits you received be dealt with under the settlement agreement?
+How will any benefits received be dealt with under the settlement agreement?
 For example, company car, private health insurance.

 Notice period/pay